 One obvious issue could be that you may simply be eating too much.
 If you’ve already lost any significant amount of weight over time, your overall calorie needs have changed, and it’s possible that you’re now eating at a maintenance level, even though the same amount previously resulted in weight loss.

 Or perhaps you’ve been working toward an intuitive eating approach, eating whenever you feel hungry.
 You might feel great, but that approach often supports a maintenance calorie intake, which will prevent you from tapping into stored body fat for energy.

 Ultimately, though other factors can also affect fat loss, calories do count.
 You can’t eat more calories than you’re burning and expect to lose body fat.

 Check in on your diet and see if your intake might be a little higher than you need it to be, and adjust as necessary.
 Reducing your food intake by as little as 200-300 calories per day could be the difference between maintaining and losing weight.
-Generally a deficit of around 300-500 calories per days should be enough to allow for healthy fat loss.
+Generally, a deficit of around 300-500 calories per days should be enough to allow for healthy fat loss.
 Here’s a great calculator to figure out your needs.

 Remember: calorie counting doesn’t just help prevent overeating.
 It’s also useful for preventing undereating.
-Not only can undereating be just as problematic for fat loss, it can be especially harmful to your health.
+Not only can undereating be just as problematic for fat loss, but it can also be especially harmful to your health.